jakeberv/jakeberv.github.io/_pages/about.md

 # About me

-My research program integrates data from natural history, ecology, genomics, and paleontology---often through the application of novel computation tools---in order to understand the links between micro- and macroevolution.
+I am an evolutionary biologist interested in building and deciphering the tree of life.
+My research integrates data from natural history, ecology, genomics, and paleontology---often through the application of novel computation tools---in order to understand the links between micro- and macroevolution.

 [Go Directly to Research](https://www.jakeberv.com/research){: .btn--research}